 As far as your emotional brain is concerned, if you have relaxed deeply and felt spontaneous at a party a few times while in hypnosis, this is a sufficiently strong indication that this situation is not dangerous, and that this kind of social event can now be “retagged” as something you can potentially go safely towards – before you’ve even been to an actual party.

 Someone who hasn’t left the house for years can “leave their house” in hypnosis and “experience it” before they go out the door in real life.
 The ‘exposure therapy’ is fully within their own control, in sync with a relaxed mind and body.

 And relaxation is one of the key components.

 When you then “do it for real”, it will already feel more familiar and therefore not as threatening.
 There is a new reference point to pattern-match to.
 The previously dreaded social event may even, dare I say it, turn out to be relaxing and fun.

-But before you jump ahead of yourself and start arranging the mother of all parties, it’s important to understand here that we are talking about more than just what you believe…
+But before you jump ahead of yourself and start arranging the mother of all parties, it’s important to understand here that we are talking about more than just what you think and believe…

 Feelings and thoughts at odds with each other

 You can fully believe something is good for you and still fearfully flee from it.
 You can fully believe something (or someone) is bad for you but still be emotionally driven towards it (or them).
 Think abusive relationships.